odockal/podman-desktop-qe/docs/scenarios/openshift-local/openshift-local-testing.md

-## Using OpenShift Local Openshift Preset and deploying an Nginx application
+## Using OpenShift Local Openshift Preset and deploying the Nginx application

 General guide for simple app. deployment to verify extension's functionality can be found [here](https://github.com/odockal/podman-desktop-qe/docs/scenarios/suites/)